roma321m/BookApp/README.md

 # bookApp

-A simple Android application for managing your book collection.
+A simple Compose multiplatform application for managing your book collection.
+Works on iOS, Android, Windows, macOS, and Linux

 ## Features